Categories

 Looking back, I think that I was taken for a ride again…

-Nevertheless, I am happy to see that, once again, I did what the Bible says that I should, even though it cost me much.
+Nevertheless, I am happy to see that, once again, I did what the Bible says that I should do, even though it cost me much.

 It is interesting to notice that things happened just as I had told my mother, years earlier, well aware that God was listening…

-God tested me to see if I would really do as I had said I would.
+God tested me to see if I would faithfully put his words of “helping our brothers in need” into practice, as I had said I would, and I did!

 Helping out Joanne’s family